Is It Worth Visiting Johannesburg?

 jana meerman johannesburg south africa (1)

 My first time in Africa was marked by my arrival in Cape Town on the southern tip of South Africa at some point in mid-November.
-A week there was more than enough to make me fall completely in love with the city and the South African way of life.
+A week there was more than enough to make me fall completely in love with the city.

 With a friend of mine from Salzburg, we then ventured across the southern part of this vast and varied continent for a challenging and rewarding southern Africa roadtrip that would see us exploring six diverse countries and having life-changing experiences.
 We undertook such an intense adventure, witnessing surreal landscapes and facing adverse struggles, that we both came out of it exhausted and pushed to the very limits of our comfort zones, yet utterly grateful for the privilege of such an experience.

-Nikias was headed back home to Europe immediately following the roadtrip, yet I was facing another solo month on the continent.
+I then faced another solo month on the continent.
 And so the struggle to decompress and comprehend the wildness of our roadtrip and process what we'd been through laid the foundation of my week in Johannesburg, the end point of our southern African roadtrip.
-Nikias dropped me off at the Curiocity Hostel in the heart of Maboneng before he made his way back to the airport.
+I was dropped off at the Curiocity Hostel in the heart of Maboneng.

-The one time I left the hostel was on that first hot Sunday afternoon in a guided tour group led by a local JoBurg-ian who masterfully led us through the streets, showing us the rampant poverty and issues of the city, but also attempting to highlight the places were local investments are providing a space for safety, art, culture and livelihoods to thrive, such as the Maboneng district itself.
-This was marred by him pointing out the buildings that were knocked down due to murders, or the adjacent buildings where all the electricity and water had been cut but was bursting to the seams with illegal squatters in the drug trade.
-It was a jarring experience.
+I joined a guided tour group led by a local JoBurg-ian who masterfully led us through the streets, showing us the poverty and he discussed the various issues of the city, but he also aimed to share with us the places where local investments are providing spaces for safety, art, culture and livelihoods to thrive, such as the Maboneng district.
+This was marred by him pointing out knocked out and hijacked buildings.
+It was an eye-opening experience.

-In summary, I wouldn't recommend JoBurg to anyone, yet I am grateful to have witnessed it for my own eyes, to have had a safe space in the city to spend many hours processing and writing blog posts of our cross-African roadtrip, and read hundreds of pages of my books in peace and quiet - and also because up to twelve hours a day of loadshedding (aka planned power outages, including no internet) forced me to.
+I am grateful to have witnessed JoBurg for my own eyes and with the guidance and care of a local.
+Instead, I focused my time on having a safe space in the city to spend many hours processing and writing blog posts of our cross-African roadtrip, and reading hundreds of pages of my books.

-Here are some photographs of the one time I stepped outside - they do not do justice to the many complex layers of this city but they provide a glimpse of what I saw.
+Here are some photographs of my time in JoBurg - they do not do justice to the many complex layers of this city but they provide a glimpse of what I saw:

 jana meerman johannesburg south africa (1)